It is the cellular layer that covers the body’s blood vessels; it is highly resistant.

-The endothelium is also extremely adaptable.
+The endothelium is also highly adaptable.

 The endothelium cooperates with leukocytes to create openings that provide infection-fighting cells with immediate access to their targets.

-These subsequent “micro wounds” are ephemeral, as soon as the cells have crossed the endothelium, these pores and spaces heal quickly, restoring the efficient barrier function of the system.
+These subsequent “micro-wounds” are ephemeral; as soon as the cells have crossed the endothelium, these pores and spaces heal quickly, restoring the efficient barrier function of the system.

 The endothelium forms the inner cell lining of all the blood and lymph vessels in the body and is an excellent example of where biology meets physics and engineering.